 The Load Center contains 12VDC fuses and 120VAC circuit breakers for almost all of the electrical appliances and circuits in the RV.
 The 120V main breaker may be located in this panel and will turn off all 120-volt power to the RV.
 Locations will vary by model.
 Refer to the diagram inside the load center for specific fuse assignments.

 Typical Load Center Panel

-Load Center Panel w/120 volt Main Breaker load center appearance and configuration may vary by model
+Load Center Panel w/120 volt Main Breaker

 Not all load centers will include a main breaker.